MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **UseCache** - Indicates if we force prompted the user to provide the password again.

-- **UserType** - Indicates whether it is existing account or new account
+- **UserType** - Indicates whether it's existing account or new account

 #### Office.Android.AndroidAppDocsFileOperationEnds